The Vin Davis Bursary

 Awards will be in the range €100-500.
 No more than €1000 will be awarded in total in any year.
 Preference will be given to applications in the median of the award range – thereby allowing the School to potentially award more bursaries each year.
 The School may not be in a position to award the full amount requested.
 Activities that may be supported include (but are not limited to):

-- Attendance at conferences relevant to their dissertations
+- Attendance at online conferences (if fee required, must be demonstrated) relevant to their dissertations

-- Purchase of books, e-resources or other appropriate material to assist them in their researches
+- Purchase of books, e-resources or other appropriate material to assist them in their research

 Applicants must be registered to a Taught Graduate Degree in the UCD School of Archaeology.
 Applicants must complete the short application form.
 This comprises two or three key assessment criteria according to the strand applied to: each criterion will be scored on a scale of 1-5.